Distributed Scrum Team

 - Different collaborating teams that are not located in the same place.
 This is mostly about large-scale development.
 For example, a large project might need a team in New York, another in Moscow, and the third one in Berlin.
 These teams are distributed, as each team is located in a different city.

 A Scrum team is a group of specialists (usually between five and nine members) working together to deliver the required product increments.
 Scrum encourages a high level of communication among team players so that the team could follow a common goal, adhere to the same rules, and demonstrate respect to each other.

 What is distributed team in Agile?
 A distributed Scrum team is a regular Scrum team that is fully or partially remote.
 If you want your remote Scrum team to be efficient, you should keep in mind new approaches to adopting Scrum needs.

 Remote Scrum teams have constraints on ad hoc collaboration and informal communication, so they have to be more disciplined about all Agile rituals and find new opportunities to collaborate.
 Luckily, most of the Scrum rituals and tools can be adapted to the virtual remote environment (including sprints and all Scrum ceremonies).

-There is a popular practice called the “Two Pizza rule”, according to which teams should be able to be fed by two pizzas.
-It means that these teams should be up to 7-10 people.
+There is a popular practice called the “Two Pizza rule”, according to which all team members could be fed just by two pizzas.
+It means that a team should include up to 7-10 people.
 This rule is recommended to follow for most Agile-focused teams.
 However, for remote work, it’s better to have smaller teams with 5-6 people.